quicksilver/RemoteHosts-qsplugin/README.markdown

   * Make each host object a target for file copy operations (resulting in an SCP to the default user's home directory?)
   * Right-arrow into a host to get a list of files (via SCP or SFTP?)

-### Status ###

-The core functionality is working.
-The plug-in will scan hosts into the catalog (from `~/.hosts`) and allow you to SSH to them quickly.
-The "comma trick" is supported for connecting to several hosts at once.

 ### Credit ###